The Differences Between Public Speaking And Conversation

 Audience

 Another key difference is the audience.
-When you are having a conversation, typically both people involved are on the same level and are talking to each other.
-However, in public speaking, there is usually a hierarchy, with the speaker being at a higher level than the audience.
-The audience is also usually much larger when giving a speech.
+In a conversation, both people are typically on the same level, speaking to each other.
+However, public speaking often involves a hierarchy, with the speaker at a higher level and addressing a much larger group.